system76/docs/content/hardware-failure.md

 chmod +x Unigine_Heaven-4.0.run
 ```

-Then the application can be extracted:
+Then, the application can be extracted:

 ```bash
 ./Unigine_Heaven-4.0.run
 ```

-Then let's move to the new directory that was created:
+Next, let's move to the new directory that was created:

 ```bash
 cd Unigine_Heaven-4.0/
 ```

-Then the application can be started:
+Now, the application can be started:

 ```bash
 ./heaven